vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/056/07_uta_sya.md

 title = "07"

 +++
 Whatever the reason for the previous vs., syá vājy àruṣaḥ “this reddish race horse here” contrasts with the áruṣī(ḥ) ‘reddish (mares)’ in 6a.
-Although in the publ.
+Although in the published

 tr.
 I identified the referent as Agni (and I still think he is a possible secondary referent), I now accept the view of Sāyaṇa., Geldner, and Renou that it is the Beipferd of the Maruts (see the parallels adduced by Geldner in n.
 7a); otherwise the 2nd half of the vs. makes little sense.
 The mā́prohibitive in c contains what looks like a root aor. subjunctive karat.